Anna868/simplified-concepts/Linear-Algebra-for-QM-Part1(incomplete).md

 $$ |v> $$

-* The notation |v> is also called a **ket** indicating the v is a column vector
+* The notation |v> is also called a **ket** indicating that v is a column vector
 * Any vector space contains two special operations: Addition of two vectors and multiplication of a vector by a constant number (a scalar).
-Let's see each of these operation expressed in the matrix column notation.
+Let's see each of these operations expressed in the matrix column notation.
 * Suppose we want to add two vectors |v> and |z>, this is expressed as adding the respective numbers inside the two vectors together:

 $$ \begin{pmatrix}